 The working groups

 The Alliance carries out its activities through the work of the Secretariat and a number of ad hoc working groups.
-The latter rely on the expertise of over 300 professionals appointed by ASviS’s member organizations and serve as forums for the discussion of specific issues related to the SDGs, the elaboration of policy/project proposals and the exchange of best practices.
+The latter rely on the expertise of over 800 professionals appointed by ASviS’s member organizations and serve as forums for the discussion of specific issues related to sustainability, the elaboration of policy/project proposals and the exchange of best practices.

 Each working group has one or more Coordinators and at least one Representative of ASviS’s Secretariat.
 There are currently two types of working groups: